jtladner/Courses/PracticalComputing/Fall_2018/Hackathons/Round1/Phillips_RNAseq/readme.md

 ### Expected Output

 Your aims are two-fold.
 First, read in the data from "khead\_table.csv" and "s\_table.csv", and generate a new tab-delimited output file containing a subset of the columns from these two input files, as well as a few new columns with summary statistics.
+Second, for the transcript with the lowest p-value in "s\_table.csv", generate a boxplot displaying normalized read counts for each sample contained within "khead\_table.csv" (i.e., one box per sample generated using all three replicates for each sample).

-Second, for the transcript with the biggest difference in abundance between conditions, generate a plot with abundance on the y-axis and that includes two boxplots, one for final table containing columns, meanEstCount, sigma, pval, qval, and Difference.
+, one for final table containing columns, meanEstCount, sigma, pval, qval, and Difference.
 Some columns will simply be replicated into a truncated easier to read file.
 Other columns will require calculation and data structuring.

 2. Calculate mean(est_count) over triplicates from Khead_table for each transcript and add to Output.csv.